-Amnesty International UK will host a major exhibition of work from the project from March 20 to April 6, 2014.
-Please join us for a special celebration event on the evening of April 2 – all welcome.
-You’ll be able to meet the team, activists from the UK Eritrean community and hear director Leila Segal speak about the situation on the ground with the Eritrean and Ethiopian women in Israel.
+Amnesty International UK will host a major exhibition of work from the project from 16 April to 13 May, 2014.
+Please join us for a special opening event on the evening of 16 April - you’ll be able to meet the team, activists from the UK Eritrean community and hear project director Leila Segal speak about the situation on the ground with the Eritrean and Ethiopian women in Israel.
+More details here.

 Voice of Freedom is a project of the highly respected UK charity PhotoVoice, and works within the discipline of participatory photography – a recognised tool for advocacy and social activism.
 Participatory photography refers to projects where participants are supported to generate their own photographic work – a facilitator works with a group of people, often marginalised and/or disadvantaged, and teaches them to use a camera with the aim of supporting them to define, communicate and improve their situation.